Lauren Ralph Lauren Men's Classic-Fit Neat UltraFlex Sport Coat for $36

 Macy's takes at least 70%off select men's suit separates and sport coats.
 Opt for in-store pickup to avoid the $10.95 shipping fee, or get free shipping with orders of $75 or more.
 Shop Now at Macy's

-That's $169 off and the lowest price we've seen.
+That's $595 off and the lowest price we could find, although it was $5 less last month.
 Buy Now at Men's Wearhouse

 Over half off big-name brands like Calvin Klein, Tommy Hilfiger, Ralph Lauren and more.
 Shop Now at Macy's